openstax/napkin-notes/kevin/ecosystem_processes_and_dataflow.md

 ### Worst-case Scenario

+The worst-case scenario is that the mapping must be created by hand.

+This is actually pretty do-able in most situations, but can probably be largely automated.

 ### Better Scenarios

+TODO: detail varous algorithms for automating mapping

 ## Tutor Associates an Ecosystem to a Course

+Each `Course` in `Tutor` has an associated current `Ecosystem`, as well as a list of previously-associated `Ecosystems`.
+Each `Course` also has a `Ecosystem(s)`-to-`Ecosystem` mapping to allow a smooth transition from one `Ecosystem` to another.

+In order to associate an `Ecosystem` to a `Course`, an `Ecosystem(s)`-to-`Ecosystem` mapping must exist for all past, present, and new `Course`-associated `Ecosystems`.

+`Tutor` can then
+move the `Course`'s current `Ecosystem` to its previously-associated `Ecosystem` list and update the `Course`'s current `Ecosystem` and mapping.

 ## Tutor Creates a Reading Assignment